How can counselling help with depression?

 Complimentary 15-min exploratory video call session to find out more about your needs and how I can help you.

-Further sessions via video call online or telephone £55 per 50-min session or if you block book 6+ consecutive weekly sessions £50.
+For counselling for depression via video call online or telephone £70 per 50-min session or if you block book 6+ consecutive weekly sessions £65.
 For face-to-face sessions, please add £15 per session (Norwich NR3 and NR7 dependant on room availability)